hyperjumptech/monika/docs/src/pages/quick-start.md

 title: Quick Start
 ---

 At the center of Monika is a configuration file.
-Follow the following steps to quickly setup monitoring and get notification when a website is down via Desktop notifications.
+Follow the steps below to quickly setup monitoring and get notification when a website is down via Desktop notifications.

 ## Installation